GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

     ```

 8. Update the Amazon Route 53 DNS `A` record to point to the new `bookstore-api` EC2 instance IPv4 address.
-9. Once DNS propagation completes verify the API endpoint is functional.
+9. Once DNS propagation completes verify that the API endpoint is functional.

     ```bash
     $ curl bookstore.pingpublications.com | jq